 Site characteristics and economics dictate the crash cushion selection.
 Sand barrels are relatively low in initial cost, but usually must be completely replaced when struck, so are more appropriate in locations with a low likelihood of collision.
-The other systems have higher initial costs but can be repaired after collisions relatively cheaply, so are more appropriate where frequent collisions are expected.
+There are a number of other systems that have higher initial costs but can be repaired after collisions relatively quickly and inexpensively, so are more appropriate where frequent collisions are expected.
 The ability of maintenance forces to perform routine maintenance and to place a crashed system back into service quickly should be a major consideration.
 Crash cushions that require stocking unusual and expensive parts or that are complex to replace should not be selected.